fletchjp/MERG-Arduino-Software/README.md

  This is not the only GitHub site.
 Several other MERG members have their own sites and we are colaborating to develop Arduino codes of use to the wider MERG membership.

+ There is now thought being given to having a MERG Github site with information about the codes to support MERG Kits.

  John Fletcher M6777

  ## Software for MERG Arduino projects